rogierschouten/gulp-tsreflect/README.md

 ## Synopsis

-Gulp plugin to execute the tsreflect-compiler  (https://github.com/artifacthealth/tsreflect-compiler)
+Gulp plugin to use the tsreflect-compiler  (https://github.com/artifacthealth/tsreflect-compiler)

 ## Installation

-You do not need to install tsreflect-compiler separately, just install gulp-tsreflect:
+You do NOT need to install tsreflect-compiler separately.

 ```shell
 npm install --save-dev gulp-tsreflect